thomas-rolland/asd-resilience/README.md

 # ASD resilience analyses

-You will find here the python and R scripts developped for the analyses reported in Rolland et al. in preparation.
+You will find here the python and R scripts developped for the analyses reported in Rolland et al. in preparation:
-We report here the analyses post-variant calling and quality check.
+- Annotating variants with pext
+- Attributable risk and relative risk
+- Linear and ordinal regression between risk and socio-economic features in UK-Biobank
+- Distribution of individuals in terciles of ASD-PGS scores

-All the data are available upon request from [SFARI-base](https://sfari.org/sfari-base), [UK-Biobank](https://www.ukbiobank.ac.uk/), and downloadable from [the Autism Sequencing Consortium](https://genome.emory.edu/ASC/) and [gnomAD](https://gnomad.broadinstitute.org/downloads).
+All raw genetic data are available upon request from [SFARI-base](https://sfari.org/sfari-base), [UK-Biobank](https://www.ukbiobank.ac.uk/), and downloadable from [the Autism Sequencing Consortium](https://genome.emory.edu/ASC/) and [gnomAD](https://gnomad.broadinstitute.org/downloads).
 The full variant calling and quality control pipeline is described in details in the manuscript.
+All phenotypic data for SSC and SPARK cohorts are available upon request from [SFARI-base](https://sfari.org/sfari-base).
+All functioning/cognitive metrics and MRI-based brain volumes for UK-Biobank individuals are available upon request from [UK-Biobank](https://www.ukbiobank.ac.uk/).

 ## Software requirements
 * pandas